History of Photography: Muybridge and Marey

 Between the 1850’s and 1880’s two men, Eadweard Muybridge and Etienne-Jules Marey both were using photography to further the study of locomotion (or movement) of humans and animals.
 However, they both had different approaches and motives.

 Muybridge was commissioned by the builder of the Central Pacific Railroad, Leland Stanford, to provide proof that when a horse galloped, there is a point at which it has all four feet off the ground.
 The quest was difficult.
 Initial use of a wet plate was too slow for to get a sharp image with the horse running at such a fast speed.
 Eventually, he found a way to “ripen” the emulsion by storing it for multiple days at high temperatures.
 This increased the effective ISO and so decreased the exposure time.
 He succeeded in freezing the motion better.
 Unfortunately, the results were still underexposed.
 He ended up retouching the underexposed images to bring out more details.
 This negatively impacted the public.
-They did not seeing the underlying work as legitimate.
+They did not see the underlying work as legitimate.
 Even at the start of photography, people were quick to judge an altered image as “fake” or “untrue” no matter how slight the retouching.

-Sequential cameras
+Sequential Cameras

 Muybridge continued to modify his technique and eventually figured out a strategy.
 He put a white background up against the inner rail of a horse racetrack.
 Then, he put 24 individual cameras along the outer rail of the racetrack.
 He strung 24 individual wires, each connected to the shutter switch of a different camera mounted across the track.
 The idea was simple.
 When the horse ran past, it would break through the wires which would trigger the shutters in sequence.
 It worked.
 Muybridge did indeed prove that when a horse gallops, all four legs are off the ground.
 It looked far different than what anyone expected.
 People expected the images to confirm the form of children’s hobby horse toys; one where the horse’s legs are outstretched both in the front and back at the same time.
 The sequence of photographs proved that was not how a horse runs.
 The images clearly showed the suspension occurs when all four legs are tucked up under the horse’s abdomen.
 This breakthrough information encouraged Leland Stanford to commission Muybridge to repeat the study with other animals.